orsonteodoro/gcf2/README.md

 and \`emerge -1vO depend_pkg_name\` to revert with package.env
 changes"

+Important:  When the cause is found, a partial revert of changes what were not the cause needs to happen so that the attack surface is minimized.

 Sometimes disabling all CFI schemes will not work.
 If the following message is
 encountered: